austenb28/CycFlowDec/README.md

 `nstep`: Integer.
 Number of steps to log cycles.
 Small, even numbers are often optimal, such as 2 or 4.

 ## `CycFlowDec.scale_cycles()`
-Scales cycle weights to flow values using the total network flow.
+Scales cycle weights to flow values in `CycFlowDec.cycles` using the total network flow.

 ## `CycFlowDec.calc_MRE(tol)`
 Returns the mean relative error (MRE) of the decycled network flows with respect to the original network flows.
 Scales cycles weights to flow values with `CycFlowDec.scale_cycles()` if it hadn't been called previously.